 \section{Abstract}

 Interpolation of data on non-Euclidean spaces is an active research area fostered by its numerous applications.
 This work considers the Hermite interpolation problem: finding a sufficiently smooth manifold curve that interpolates a collection of data points on a Riemannian manifold while matching a prescribed derivative at each point.
-We propose a novel procedure relying on the general concept of retractions to solve this problem on a large class of manifolds, including those for which computing the Riemannian exponential or logarithmic maps is not straightforward, such as the manifold of fixed-rank matrices.
-We analyze the well-posedness of the method by introducing and showing the existence of retraction-convex sets, a generalization of geodesically convex sets.
-We extend to the manifold setting a classical result on the asymptotic interpolation error of Hermite interpolation.
-We finally illustrate these results and the effectiveness of the method with numerical experiments on the manifold of fixed-rank matrices and the Stiefel manifold of matrices with orthonormal columns.
+A novel procedure relying on the general concept of retractions is proposed to solve this problem on a large class of manifolds, including those for which computing the Riemannian exponential or logarithmic maps is not straightforward, such as the manifold of fixed-rank matrices.
+The well-posedness of the method is analyzed by introducing and showing the existence of retraction-convex sets, a generalization of geodesically convex sets.
+A classical result on the asymptotic interpolation error of Hermite interpolation is extended to the manifold setting.
+Finally numerical experiments on the manifold of fixed-rank matrices and the Stiefel manifold of matrices with orthonormal columns illustrate these results and the effectiveness of the method.